 Resolution in brief: Recognizes the work of the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), which is the agency responsible for Palestinian refugees, and urges the international community to support it.

 From 2000 to 2010 Canada voted "Yes" on this resolution, under Prime Ministers Jean Chrétien and Paul Martin (both Liberal), and for the first four years under Stephen Harper (Conservative).
-From 2011 to 2019 Canada voted "No" on the resolution, starting with Stephen Harper (Conservative) and continued by Justin Trudeau (Liberal), with the exception of an abstain vote in 2009 under Harper.
+From 2011 to the present Canada voted "No" on the resolution, starting with Stephen Harper (Conservative) and continued by Justin Trudeau (Liberal), with the exception of an abstain vote in 2009 under Harper.

 Resolution adopted by the General Assembly on 13 December 2019 [on the report of the Special Political and Decolonization Committee